 - Use painter’s tape to create stripes

 Below you’ll find my favorites of all of my painted fabric projects.
-Just click the continue reading button to visit the full post with a full tutorial, lots of photos, and tips of what to do and what not to do.
+Just click the continue reading button to visit the full post for a step-by-step tutorial, lots of photos, and tips of what to do and what not to do.